Cmput-414/PoinTr/README.md

 ### Step 2: Set dataset
 There are 2 ways to set dataset, we **recommend** to use frist method:
 - **First method**:
- We aleady shared a google drive folder to guanfang@ualberta.ca and basu@ualberta.ca.
+ We aleady shared a google drive folder[Pointr] to guanfang@ualberta.ca and basu@ualberta.ca.
 This folder contain the dataset.
  After you access the shared folder, you can run below code to set dataset.
   1. First connect to your google drive to access shared drive
         ```